Destination Moon (film): 21st century reviews

+Writing in 2014, science and religion historian Catherine L. Newell put the film in the context of American faith in the future with advancing technology after World War II, with outer space as the successor to America's western frontier in the 19th century: "The film's themes of discovery, sacrifice, triumph over circumstance, and the necessity of technology, are representative of Americans' belief in a collective ability to overcome evil, and of a newfound faith in their destiny to conquer the 'final frontier'."

+In 2020, on the 70th anniversary of the film's release, former Apollo mission engineer Albert Jackson detailed Robert Heinlein's role and noted the movie's scientific ambitions: "In a way, Destination Moon was a sort of culmination of John W Campbell's ambition to move away from pulp SF to something more sophisticated.
+The film is about as far away from Brass Bras and Bug Eyed Monsters as one can get."
+He noted, however, that "Destination Moons success did not usher in a great era of space flight movies."

+Reflecting on the 75th anniversary of Destination Moon in 2025, writer Andrew Kidd concluded: "In spite of numerous flaws, the film is intelligent enough and assertive enough in conveying its message to merit serious attention from thoughtful audience members, and may also serve as a useful starting point for discussion on the roles both government and private enterprise have to play in the next step in the Space Age."

 Awards and honors

 Effects director Lee Zavitz won the Academy Award for Best Special Effects for Destination Moon.
 Ernst Fegté and George Sawley were also nominated for the Art Direction Academy Award for their work on the film.

 At the 1st Berlin International Film Festival, it won the Bronze Berlin Bear Award for "Thrillers and Adventure Films".

 Retro Hugo Awards: A special 1951 Hugo Award for Best Dramatic Presentation was retroactively awarded to Destination Moon by the 59th World Science Fiction Convention (2001) exactly 50 years later for being one of the science fiction films eligible in calendar year 1950.
 (50 years, 75 years, or 100 years govern the time periods when a Retro Hugo can be awarded by a Worldcon for the years prior to 1953 when the Hugos were established and first awarded.)